 Bradbury notes that some cloud healthcare services have told customers that they don’t need these agreements because cloud providers are considered a “conduit exception” just as postal companies are.
 Clearly data networks are more than simply a conduit, so that perspective is false – as indicated in June 2013 by Kimberly M. Wong of Baker & Hostetler LLP.

-Before choosing a HIPAA data service provider of any type, or anyone that handles your PHI (protected health information) in any way, verify that what they are providing is a reasonable fit for a healthcare setting.
+Before choosing a HIPAA data center of any type, or anyone that handles your PHI (protected health information) in any way, verify that what they are providing is a reasonable fit for a healthcare setting.
 Once you have a general sense that an organization is healthcare-ready, look at the parameters of the BAA they offer specifically so you know what they contractually have to do to safeguard patient data.

 As Bradbury notes, the BAA “should spell out several ‘What if?’
 Scenarios, ranging from data breaches to the provider going out of business.”
 Look at the contract carefully.
 Clarify anything that needs clarified.
 Don’t feel that you are stuck if you don’t like the agreement.
 You can always go somewhere else.
 Make sure that significant responsibility is assumed by the IT vendor.